citp/privacy-policy-historical/e/ev/evr/evri.com.md

-> *The following text is extracted and transformed from the evri.com privacy policy that was archived on 2009-04-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090430054950id_/http%3A//www.evri.com/privacy-policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the evri.com privacy policy that was archived on 2009-12-28.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20091228045704id_/http%3A//www.evri.com/about/privacy_policy) for the most accurate reproduction.*

 # Privacy policy - Evri

-Last Revised: January 16, 2009
+Last Revised: July 29, 2009

 **EVRI.COM PRIVACY POLICY**

 **Introduction**

 Evri, Inc. (together with its corporate affiliates, collectively, **“Evri”** , **“we”** , or **“us”** ) respects our users’ privacy rights.
-This policy explains how we may use personal information that you provide to us through and in connection with our web site located at http://www.evri.com and related services (the **“Service”** ).
-We may amend this privacy policy from time to time.
-If we do so, we will post a revised privacy policy on the Service, together with a notice of the date it was amended.
+This policy explains how we may use personal information that you provide to us through and in connection with our websites (including the websites located at http://www.evri.com and http://www.thesummarizer.com) and related services (collectively, the **“Service”** ).
+We may amend this privacy policy from time to time, including as to specific web sites.
+If we do so, we will post a revised privacy policy on the Service (or, if only certain site(s) included in the Service are affected, on the affected site(s)), together with a notice of the date it was amended.

 **Part I. Information Collection**